pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal.md

 ### Drupal Site Setup

-You can set up a [new Drupal 9 site](/drupal-9) or visit the [Drupal 9 upgrade and migration](/guides/drupal-9-migration) guide to get your Drupal 9 site set up.
+Pantheon Search with Solr 8 can be used on Drupal 8 or Drupal 9 sites.
+You can set up a [new Drupal 9 site](/drupal-9) or visit the [Drupal 9 upgrade and migration](/guides/drupal-9-migration) guide to create a Drupal 9 site.

 ### Prepare the Local Environment